Basic list comprehension

 print(squares)

-List comprehensions can include conditional logic to filter items, allowing you to create more specific and useful lists.
+List comprehensions can also include conditional logic to filter items, creating more targeted results.

 # List comprehension with condition